-7. The Demo will display data on the Remote in the Radio 1 column, including bar graphs of RSSI (signal strength) and percent packet success rate, as shown in Figure 8.6.4.
-Adjusting the pot on the Remote can be observed in the Potentiometer (ADC0) data.
-You can change the Refresh setting from the drop down menu at the bottom left.
-Adjusting the pot on the base can be observed in the Potentiometer (ADC0) data in the Local Radio column.
+The utility program will display updated data on the Remote in the Radio 1 column, including bar graphs of RSSI signal strength in dBm and percent packet success rate, as shown in Figure 8.6.4.
+Adjusting the large pot on the Remote can be observed on the Potentiometer (ADC0) row.